zehrakanberoglu/DSA210-Term-Project/README.md

 -Daily number of study
 -Number of time I checked my phone during study
 The data is recorded in `raw_data.2.xlsx`.

-All project file is directly included below under the ##CODE section.
+## GOOGLE COLLAB LINK
+You can directly open and run this project on Google Collab using [this link](https://colab.research.google.com/drive/1VJFyATZyOmFEAIA3LrCj_uQbVdfqWod7?usp=drive_link).

+Or you can acces the code below under the ##CODE section, recorded data file is already uploaded and requuirements for python libraries are below under the ##REQUIREMENTS part.

 ## FILES
 - `raw_data.2.xlsx`: Manually collected data.